Dictionary.com

 noun

-1. a process for reducing metallic oxides using finely divided aluminium powder.
-The mixture of aluminium and the oxide is ignited, causing the aluminium to be oxidized and the metal oxide to be reduced to the metal Also calledthermite process
+1. Also called: thermite process. a process for reducing metallic oxides using finely divided aluminium powder.
+The mixture of aluminium and the oxide is ignited, causing the aluminium to be oxidized and the metal oxide to be reduced to the metal

-Origin of aluminothermy1
+Origin of aluminothermy

 First recorded in 1910–15; alumino- + -thermy